inkVerb/Vubuntu-info/README.md

 `reboot`

-login as root again
+Login again as root...

 `cd verb/inst`

-choose the setting in brackets, "2" is probably good enough unless you have a reason to disagree `./make-verber [swap-size, choose GB: 1, 2, 4, 8, 16, 32, 64]`
+Choose the setting in brackets, "2" is probably good enough unless you have a reason to disagree...
+`./make-verber [swap-size, choose GB: 1, 2, 4, 8, 16, 32, 64]`

 Get these settings in brackets exact the first time.
 See longer description below...